JesseHill/git-tutorial/README.txt

 ```
 Woah, that's interesting.
 We have pack files now instead of objects.
 I expect the **git gc** output will look familiar to you, you've likely seen it when running other commands like git push.
 Git normally runs this on it's own at appropriate times to keep the repository size down.

+The objects we've seen up to this point are called "loose objects" - they've been zipped versions of a file's content.
+With small files, this is no big deal, but you can imagine that having lots of versions of very large files would be a problem. **git gc** packs the loose objects into pack files.
+Pack files store the full contents of the file once and then deltas from the file for the other versions.

 Let's try one more thing:
 ```bash
 $ echo "Howdy there" >> hello.txt && git add .